icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 You can learn about all the options you have when instantiating the MedTech API and the AnonymousMedTech API in the [Instantiation How-To](/sdks/how-to/how-to-instantiate-the-medtech-sdk).

-Since Daenaerys is a patient, you will have to provide the `patientAuthProcessByEmailId` as a authProcessByEmailId and `patientAuthProcessBySmsId` as a authProcessBySmsId.
+Since Daenaerys is a patient, you will have to provide the `patientAuthProcessByEmailId` as a authProcessByEmailId or `patientAuthProcessBySmsId` as a authProcessBySmsId.

 :::info

-If Daenaerys was a doctor, you would instead provide the `hcpAuthProcessByEmailId` as authProcessByEmailId and `hcpAuthProcessByEmailId` as authProcessBySmsId.
+If Daenaerys was a doctor, you would instead provide the `hcpAuthProcessByEmailId` as authProcessByEmailId or `hcpAuthProcessByEmailId` as authProcessBySmsId.

 :::